 Applications are accepted twice a year, in March and October.
 Students must apply to and be accepted by the Sweetland Center for Writing in order to declare the Minor in Writing.

-Application Deadline (Noon, March 23rd, Sweetland Offices, 1310 North Quad)
+Application Deadline (October TBA, Sweetland Offices, 1310 North Quad)

 Prerequisites: Students must have satisfied the First-Year Writing Requirement with a final grade of C or higher, and have at least three full terms remaining in their program.
 Transfer students who satisfy the FYWR with a transfer course approved by Sweetland will need to show proof of receiving a grade of C or higher.